LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 instance is utilizing (e.g. ImageMagick or Java) operates.
 Click the "Variables" button to expose the environment variables view.
 All current variables are shown in this view.
 Existing variables can be removed and new variables can be added.
-Any variable modifications will not take affect until the instance is restarted.
+Any variable modifications will not take effect until the instance is restarted.

 New instances are automatically configured with the LASSO9\_HOME and LASSO9\_MASTER\_HOME variables.
 It is recommended that these not be modified or